yuan2li/MalMiningDetector/README.md

 ## Citation

-If you use this data in a publication please cite the following paper:
+If you use the scripts for your research please cite the following paper:

  Shudong Li, Simulation Modelling Practice and Theory, https://doi.org/10.1016/j.simpat.2021.102391